watilde/chest/README.md

 ## Usage

     chest usage            Show this message
-    chest put <file>       Put config file to chest chest list             List of config files in the chest chest open             Take config files to project root chest install          Install every config files if it can be chest close            Remove config files if it's same with chest's one
+    chest put <file>       Put specified config file in the chest chest list             Show list of config files in the chest chest open             Place config files from the chest into the project root as symbolic links chest install          Install all supported config files chest close            Remove symbolic links created by "open"